This is a Sunday feature looking back at selected articles from the early days of this blog before readership had ramped up. Enjoy.

 Is This a Fair Test?
 Yes, it is.

 Most theories are based on approximations and simplifying assumptions.
 These theories can be shown to be wrong in extreme or unimportant cases.
 However, my example is directly relevant to long-term investing.
-CRRA gives answers that are close for small risks.
+CRRA gives answers that are close to reality for small risks.
 But, for the large dollar amounts involved in long-term investing, CRRA gives ridiculous answers.

 Matthew Rabin has an interesting paper where he discusses the problems of extrapolating from people’s attitudes about small risks to making decisions about large risks.